lbventura/World-Data-League-2022-PR/README.md

 # World-Data-League-2022-PR
 Contributions of the Prometheus Razor team to World Data League 2022

-Prometheus Razor, composed by Luís Ventura, (Pedro Leal)[https://github.com/pedro-m-leal], Aníbal Silva, José Sá and Artur Amorim, solved two challenges for World Data League 2022, finishing 14th out of 50.
+Prometheus Razor, composed by Luís Ventura, [Pedro Leal](https://github.com/pedro-m-leal), Aníbal Silva, José Sá and Artur Amorim, solved two challenges for World Data League 2022, finishing 14th out of 50.
 The relevant files are the Jupyter notebooks (one for each stage) and their HTML versions, the Markdown executive summaries and the video pitches.

 Stage 1 - Predict Waste Production for its Reduction - Here, we have analyzed waste production patterns for the city of Austin, Texas and provided a tool for policy makers to forecast